Academic Catalog

 Methods of Instruction may include but are not limited to the following:

-B. Discussion
+Discussion

-C. Cooperative learning exercises
+Cooperative learning exercises

-D. Electronic discussions/chat
+Electronic discussions/chat

-E. Laboratory
+Laboratory

-F. Demonstration
+Demonstration

 Representative Text(s) and Other Materials

 Moebs, Ling, and Sanny.
-University Physics.
-OpenStax, 2017.
+OpenStax University Physics.
+2017.

 Types and/or Examples of Required Reading, Writing, and Outside of Class Assignments

-A. Homework problems: Homework problems covering subject matter from text and related material ranging from 10-40 problems per week.
+1. Homework problems: Homework problems covering subject matter from text and related material ranging from 10-40 problems per week.
 Students will need to employ critical thinking in order to complete assignments.

-C. Labs: Students will perform experiments and discuss their results in either the form of a written lab report or via oral examination.
+3. Labs: Students will perform experiments and discuss their results either in the form of a written lab report or via oral examination.
 Reading and understanding the lab manual prior to class is essential to success.

 Discipline(s)